 - We were unable to obtain a sample quote for comparison, although we believe their rates to be competitive

-Yü were one of the best rated suppliers we found, with a Trustpilot score of 8.8/10.
-They offer gas and electricity for businesses, and will soon branch out into water.
+Yü was one of the best rated suppliers we found, with a Trustpilot score of 8.8/10.
+It offers gas and electricity for businesses, and will soon branch out into water.
 This will give businesses the unique opportunity to have all their utilities together.
-They are also one of the greenest suppliers around - in fact, over 99.95% of the electricity they supply is generated renewably.
+Yü is also one of the greenest suppliers around – in fact, over 99.95% of the electricity it supplies is generated renewably.